SiiliCam/Logger/README.md

 # Logger

-simple logger application that allows to write into files sinks
+simple logger application that allows to write logs into console and a log file